abelpuigseslloses/Project_Affordances/README.md

 *utils.py*: get useful functions for training (creates the Dataset, gets the model, dataloaders, apply data transforms, set the seeds, etc.)

-*data*: The files that make up the dataset are:
+*data*: The files that make up the dataset are the following (Patterson et al., 2014):

 -attributes.mat: A cell array containing all of the 102 attribute words